 Been watching your son or daughter post about their amazing adventures while they're volunteering abroad?
-It's probably giving you the urge to go see first hand where they've been living.
-We have parents every semester ask us if they are allowed to visit their volunteer when they're abroad.
+It's probably giving you the urge to go see where they've been living, but can you visit your volunteer on their semester?

 Sending a child to volunteer abroad for a semester can be difficult on many levels.
 Not being with them and trusting that they're being taken care of and in a good environment is high on that list.
 We want to make it as easy as possible, so we've put together a little guide to show you exactly what you're volunteer will be up to and what is expected of them!